 In a 12 October Politico op-ed, former CIA Director Leon Panetta claimed that "some intelligence analysts now believe that the probability of the use of tactical nuclear weapons in Ukraine has risen from 1-5% at the start of the war to 20-25% today."
 Similarly, The New York Times reported on 24 October that there is now a "greater level of concern'' among senior Pentagon officials “about possible nuclear use by Russia than at any point during the war."

 Despite the growing risk of nuclear conflagration, Sikorski’s support for Ukraine remains undiminished, in both word and deed.
-The senior Ukrainian official that he refers to he met with on a recent trip to the country, in which he personally drove a pickup truck adorned with an EU flag from Poland to Kyiv, where he handed it over to Ukraine’s 93rd Brigade.
+Recently, Sikorski personally drove a pickup truck adorned with an EU flag from Poland to Kyiv, where he handed it over to Ukraine’s 93rd Brigade.
 Sikorksi says that the truck is now "on frontlines near Bakhmut, marking the edge of Western civilisation."

 It’s always a pleasure to see Radek in Kyiv. @sikorskiradek and @anneapplebaum bought the cars for the needs of the 93rd Brigade “Kholodny Yar”, which defends Ukraine in Bakhmut.
 Sikorsky personally drove the car to Ukraine, and the soldiers named one it in honor of Anne.
 Lovely! pic.twitter.com/PC47lB6p37— Serhiy Leshchenko (@Leshchenkos) October 31, 2022